 8 | Jefre Cantu-Ledesma – Devotion

-An outstanding example of how to frame an argument within the context of noise & scrunch, & then to transcend it entirely.
+An outstanding example of how to frame an argument within the context of noise and scrunch, and then to transcend it entirely.
 Forcing material to fend for itself in fields of harsh disjecta membra is commonplace almost to the point of cliché nowadays, but Cantu-Ledesma somehow makes the two elements feel interdependent.
-This symbiosis emphasises the beauty of each aspect, resulting in some of the most strikingly original & graceful ambient music not just in 2013 but of recent years.
+This symbiosis emphasises the beauty of each aspect, resulting in some of the most strikingly original and graceful ambient music not just in 2013 but of recent years.

 7 | Yugen – Observations On Trance Or Human Hybernation

 David Sani’s latest creation meditates on source materials culled from self-hypnosis recordings.
-That suggests soft restraint, but Sani whips up these sources into a dense, polyvalent texturescape, passing through noisy clouds of obfuscation, passages of obliquely audible speech, industrial-strength static clusters, near silences & mesmerising drones.
-Not so much episodic as evolutionary, it’s Sani’s most wide-ranging & inventive work to date.
+That suggests soft restraint, but Sani whips up these sources into a dense, polyvalent texturescape, passing through noisy clouds of obfuscation, passages of obliquely audible speech, industrial-strength static clusters, near silences and mesmerising drones.
+Not so much episodic as evolutionary, it’s Sani’s most wide-ranging and inventive work to date.